Blog

 Over the years, we’ve worked with several Fortune 500 clients to process their data and help them get the most out of a merge/purge goal.
 Companies using a merge purge tool can optimize their marketing & direct selling lists in multiple ways as given below:

-1. Segmentizing Their Lists Right Down to the T
+1. Segmenting Their Lists Right Down to the T

 A merge/purge activity is not just combining and deduplicating records.
 It’s mainly about optimizing lists.
 You would want the ability to test different segments, merge and purge different lists and records and identify which of your lists are activity contributing to expected ROIs and marketing goals.